- How can I receive limited submission announcements?

 Serving as a selection committee member offers a unique opportunity to increase your knowledge about the internal review process, exposes you to innovative ideas, to learn about common criticisms and strategies to overcome them, in addition to supporting your colleagues.

-VCRO recruits an ad hoc committee of faculty peers, who are diverse in terms of gender, minority status, and academic fields to represent the range of disciplines across the campus applications.
+VCRO recruits an ad hoc, diverse committee of faculty peers and other campus experts.
 The selection committee will provide a recommendation to the VCR based on the scientific and technical merit of the applications.
-If you are interested in participating, please email firstname.lastname@example.org with your contact information and research interests.
+If you are interested in participating, please email email@example.com with your contact information and research interests.

 Reviewers are expected to be responsible advocates to ensure fairness and preserve the integrity of the review process.
 Each participant should check for potential conflicts of interest and notify VCRO staff if there might be any influence or affiliations that could give the appearance of conflicts and/or affect their participation.